 Why Study History?

 In a sense, history is all people have.
-The future has yet to exist and the present slips away moment after moment.
+The future has yet to exist and the present slips away moment by moment.
 When a person asks you how your day was, he or she is asking a question about history.
 When you think about how well you did on an examination, you are thinking about history.
 Your thoughts about the future are based on what you have learned from the past.
 Newspapers and newscasts tell us about recent history.
 History includes everything that has been thought, said and done to the present moment.
 History encompasses business, law, medicine, psychology, art, politics, theological study and the development of modern media.

 What Good is a History Degree?